jhui/jhui.github.io/_posts/2017-03-15-Memory-network.markdown

 excerpt: “Use a memory network to store knowledge for inferencing.”
 date: 2017-03-15 11:00:00
 ---
-**This is work in progress...**

 ### Memory network

 Virtual assistances are pretty good at answering a one-line query but fail badly in carrying out a conversation.
-Here is a verbal exchange demonstrating the challenge ahead of us with virtual assistances:
+Here is a verbal exchange demonstrating the challenge ahead of us:

 * Me: Can you find me some restaurants?
 * Assistance: I find a few places within 0.25 mile.
 The first one is Caffé Opera on Lincoln Street.
 The second one is ...
 * Me: Can you make a reservation at the first restaurant?
 * Assistance: Ok.
 Let's make a reservation for the Sushi Tom restaurant on the First Street.

 Why can't the virtual assistance follow my instruction to book the Caffé Opera?
-It is because the virtual assistance does not remember our conversation and simply response our second query without the context of the previous conversation.
+It is because the virtual assistance does not remember our conversation and simply responses to our second query without the context of the previous conversation.
 Therefore, the best it can do is to find a restaurant that relates to the word "First", and it finds a restaurant located on First Street.
 Memory networks address this issue by remembering information processed so far.

 > The description on the memory networks (MemNN) is based on [Memory networks, Jason Weston etc.](https://arxiv.org/pdf/1410.3916.pdf)

-Consider the follow "story" statements:
+Consider the follow sequence:

-- Joe went to the kitchen.
+1. Joe went to the kitchen.
-- Fred went to the kitchen.
+1. Fred went to the kitchen.
-- Joe picked up the milk.
+1. Joe picked up the milk.
-- Joe traveled to the office.
+1. Joe traveled to the office.
-- Joe left the milk.
+1. Joe left the milk.
-- Joe went to the bathroom.
+1. Joe went to the bathroom.

 #### Storing information into the memory